Continuous Test Orchestration And Execution Platform Online

-Python is the fastest-growing programming language in 2019 as per the Developer Survey by StackoverFlow.
+Python is the fastest-growing programming language in 2020 as per the Developer Survey by StackoverFlow.
 In overall ranking Python ranks on 3rd most loved languages.
 One of the several reasons for the popularity of Python is the extensive support of test automation frameworks.
 Most of the popular Python frameworks are compatible with the Selenium test automation framework and used for automation browser testing & cross browser testing

 With the increasing number of Python testing frameworks in 2020, it becomes necessary to choose the ideal Selenium test automation framework that suits your requirements.
 Apart from unittest (or PyUnit) which is the default Python testing framework in 2020, there are many more python frameworks to choose from.

 Here are the top Python testing frameworks in 2020 to realize your Selenium test automation needs.

 PyTest is an open-source Python testing framework that is primarily used for unit testing.
 This particular Python testing framework in 2020 is scalable as it is useful for writing simple automation tests as well as complex functional tests for applications & libraries.
 It is easy to get started with PyTest.
 It is compatible with Python 3.5+ and PyPy 3.

 Test suites written using PyTest are more compact as a lot of boiler-plate code is not required and there is no requirement to include tests into large test classes.
 Unlike the default Python testing framework 2020 which mandates tests to start with test_ (or end with _test), there is no fixed test case nomenclature in PyTest.
 This is because PyTest has built-in features that support auto-discovery of test modules and functions.

 There is no need to remember self.assert* names due to the introduction of the useful feature of assert rewriting that helps in providing detailed information on failing assert statements.